California Department of Forestry and Fire Protection: Operations

 CAL FIRE's foremost operational role is to fight and prevent wildfire on 31 million acres of state forestland.
 The organization works in both suppression and prevention capacities on state land, and offers emergency services of various kinds in 36 out of California's 58 counties, through contracts with local governments.
 The organization also assists in response to a wide range of disasters and incidents, including earthquakes, water rescues, and hazardous material spills.
 The organization manages eight Demonstration State Forests for timber production, recreation, and research.

-In conjunction with the California Department of Corrections and Rehabilitation, CAL FIRE uses thousands of incarcerated firefighters at 44 conservation camps throughout the state on fire prevention, fire suppression, and various maintenance and conservation projects.
+In conjunction with the California Department of Corrections and Rehabilitation (CDCR), CAL FIRE uses thousands of incarcerated firefighters at 44 conservation camps throughout the state on fire prevention, fire suppression, and various maintenance and conservation projects.
 CAL FIRE works with employees of the California Conservation Corps since that agency's creation in a partnership for fire suppression duties, logistics and forestry management.
-CCC corpsmembers are involved in job training programs as Type 1 Hand Crew firefighters, supervised by CAL FIRE personnel, in increasing prevalence to offset CDCR inmates as the incarcerated firefighter program is closed.
+CCC members are involved in job training programs as Type 1 Hand Crew firefighters, supervised by CAL FIRE personnel, in increasing prevalence to offset CDCR inmates as the incarcerated firefighter program is closed.
 Programs to control wood boring insects and diseases of trees are under forestry programs managed by CAL FIRE.
 The vehicle fleet is managed from an office in Davis, California.

 Organizational structure

 The largest and most visible part of CAL FIRE operations is fire protection.
 Operations are divided into 21 operational units, which geographically follow county lines.
 Each unit consists of the area of one or more counties.
 Operational units are grouped under either the North Region or South Region.

 The Office of the State Fire Marshal (OSFM) is the CAL FIRE program that protects life and property through the development and application of fire prevention, engineering, training and education, and enforcement.
-As part of this mission, OSFM establishes a fire-safe environment for the people of California, which serves as a foundation for local agencies to build on as they strive to meet their specific goals.
+The Office of the State Fire Marshal provides support through a variety of fire safety responsibilities including: regulating occupied buildings; controlling substances and products which may cause injuries, death and destruction by fire; providing statewide direction for fire prevention within wildland areas; regulating hazardous liquid pipelines; developing and reviewing regulations and building standards; and providing training and education in fire protection methods and responsibilities.

 There are two CAL FIRE training centers.
 The original academy is the CAL FIRE Training Center in Ione, east of Sacramento.
 The second academy is at the Ben Clark Training Center in Riverside.
 Both centers host the Fire Fighter Academy (FFA).
 All CAL FIRE Fire Protection employees go through this academy once they become permanent employees.
 The Company Officer Academy (COA) is only held in Ione.
 All new company officers (Engineer, Captain, Forester I, etc.) attend this academy.